-We go live on YouTube every Friday at noon Pacific.
-Join us live to ask questions and get the chance to win a box of mystery hardware and cool swag.
+We go live on YouTube regularly.
+Join us to ask questions and get the chance to win a box of mystery hardware and cool swag.

-Find all our past Teardown Sessions linked in the updates above or on our YouTube playlist, or watch recent episodes below.
+Find all our past Teardown Sessions on our YouTube playlist, or watch recent episodes below.

 Crowd Supply is the crowdfunding platform of choice for engineers, hackers, designers, and idealists.
 We help them with the funding and support they need to deliver respectful, thoughtfully crafted, open source hardware to their delighted backers.
 See what our creators are making now!

 This week, Crowd Supply's Helen Leigh sits down with Ben Hencke, LED wizard and creator of the much beloved LED controller, Pixelblaze.
 Pixelblaze is a Wi-Fi-enabled, live-codable LED controller with a web-based development environment.
 Ben and Helen discuss wide-ranging topics, from manufacturing and design to live-coding with the Pixelblaze IDE.